Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Background

-In the statistics literature, multiple models model the variance as well as the mean. \citet{hedeker2008application, hedeker2012modeling} introduced a mixed-effect location-scale model (MELSM) to model both the location parameter (the mean) and the scale parameter (the residual standard deviation) as a function of covariates and random effects.
-The model was initially applied to quantify the within-subject heterogeneity in ecological momentary assessments to study mood variation \citep{rast2012modeling}, but then has been applied to other domains, e.g. cystic fibrosis studies \citep{palma2024demographic}.
-A general modelling framework is provided in \textit{gamlss} \citep{gamlss} and its Bayesian version (\textit{bamlss}, \citealp{umlauf2018bamlss}) with a large range of distributions, all parameters can be modelled using fixed and random effects (although not many examples explicitly model within-individual variability using random effects).
-All these options fall under the umbrella of distributional regression models, where the conditional distribution of the outcome given the covariates is studied via its parameters.
+The statistics literature offers model-based solutions for addressing the quantification of the individual variance. \citet{hedeker2008application, hedeker2012modeling} introduced a mixed-effect location-scale model (MELSM) to model both the location parameter (the mean) and the scale parameter (the residual standard deviation) as a function of covariates and random effects.
+MELSM effectively incorporates variance heterogeneity in the LMM framework, while reducing the reliance on the assumption of homoscedasticity (effectively, as MELSM includes LMM as a special case, the model can be used to understand whether the assumption holds).
+The model was initially applied to quantify the within-subject heterogeneity in ecological momentary assessments of mood variation \citep{rast2012modeling}, but has since been applied to other domains such as cystic fibrosis \citep{palma2024demographic} and, outside biomedical applications, student learning~\citep{leckie2024mixed}.
+In terms of computing options, MELSM can be fitted in MLwiN \citep{rasbash2000user} or on Mplus, by specifying the location-scale model as a multilevel structural equation model \citep{mcneish2021specifying}.
+A more general modelling framework is provided in \textit{gamlss} \citep{gamlss} and its Bayesian counterpart (\textit{bamlss}, \citealp{umlauf2018bamlss}): a large range of outcome distributions is available, and all parameters of the distribution can be modelled using fixed and random effects (although not many examples explicitly model within-individual variability using random effects).
+These options fall under the umbrella of distributional regression models \citep{klein2024distributional}.

 Despite the existence of such solutions, modelling heteroscedasticity is not often done in practice. \citet{walters2018power} discussed how software availability and a lack of best practices in specifying the scale model may explain this lack of adoption.
 With recent user-friendly software developments such as~\cite{burkner2017brms} and \cite{gamlss}, only the second barrier remains.
 Further, methodological challenges exist when using MELSMs.
 For example, although the problem of power analysis and testing the homogeneity of variance in MELSM was the object of some recent studies \citep{walters2018power, williams2021reliability}, the relationship between location and scale is not fully understood, and how the misspecification of one affects the other.